 - The experimenters asked the volunteers whether a test period was closer to a trained long or short standard interval in a second experiment.
 They found that when their minds wandered, the participants estimated the test intervals as less.

-The authors concluded, mind-wandering may divert attention away from sensory data input and toward task-unrelated cognitive processes, worsening present awareness.
+The authors concluded, that mind-wandering may divert attention away from sensory data input and toward task-unrelated cognitive processes, worsening present awareness.
 This may cause accidents while performing tasks demanding precise timing relative to the environment, such as driving.

 6. Why do our minds wander so often?
 How does mind-wandering occur?